ozkary/data-engineering-mta-turnstile/Step3-Orchestration/README.md

 - Download a CSV file
   - Convert the data into a parquet file
 - Parquet is a columnar storage data file format which is more efficient than CSV.
-- Save the parquet files into the data lake
+- Save the parquet files into the Data Lake

 ### Automation